allquantor/sc-frontend-challenge/README.md

   1. Customer count.
   2. Average Age.
-  3. [Standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) of the amount they owe the company.
+  3. [Standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) of the amount they owe to the fancy broker company.
   4. Google Maps with the locations of contacts.

-* **Contact** section should render a view with 10 customers pro page and you are able to paginate trough the data.
+* **Contact** section should render a view with 10 customers per page and you are able to paginate trough the data.

 * **Search**  Search section should be able to do a full text search through the data and display the results.